nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 The default configuration will give you one preview window.
 No additional changes need to be made.

-### Single Decklink Card \( Production Minimum \)
+### Single DeckLink Card \(Production Minimum\)

 #### Required Hardware

 To be production ready, you will need to output an SDI or HDMI signal from your production machine.
-CasparCG Server supports Blackmagic Design's Decklink cards because they provide a key generator which will aid in keeping the alpha and fill channels of your graphics in sync.
-Please review the [Decklink Cards](casparcg-server-installation.md#decklink-cards) section of this page to choose which card will best fit your production needs.
+CasparCG Server supports Blackmagic Design's DeckLink cards because they provide a key generator which will aid in keeping the alpha and fill channels of your graphics in sync.
+Please review the [DeckLink Cards](casparcg-server-installation.md#decklink-cards) section of this page to choose which card will best fit your production needs.

 #### Configuration

-You will need to add an additional consumer to your`caspar.config` file to output from your Decklink card.
-After the screen consumer, add your new Decklink consumer like so.
+You will need to add an additional consumer to your`caspar.config` file to output from your DeckLink card.
+After the screen consumer, add your new DeckLink consumer like so.

 ```markup
 <channels>